LeBron James rips his Cleveland Cavaliers roster: 'We top-heavy as s***'

-The Cleveland Cavaliers’ big three combined for 97 points, including a triple-double from LeBron James and 49 points from Kyrie Irving, and the defending NBA champions still somehow lost to the New Orleans Pelicans sans Anthony Davis.
+The Cleveland Cavaliers’ Big Three combined for 97 points on Monday, including a triple-double from LeBron James and 49 points from Kyrie Irving.
+The defending NBA champions still somehow lost to the New Orleans Pelicans sans Anthony Davis.

 James played all but four minutes, Irving all but six, and yet the Cavs lost their fifth game in seven tries for the first time since LeBron returned to Northeast Ohio.
 And the four-time MVP isn’t happy about it, not in the slightest.

 James spared Cavaliers coach Tyronn Lue from much criticism for his heavy minutes load, if only because, “What else are we going to do?”
 But his teammates didn’t escape the wrath, and Cleveland general manager David Griffin fared even worse in LeBron’s lengthy plea to reporters for more playmaking help beyond Irving and Kevin Love.

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]